ShyftXero/byoctf_discord/README.md

   - this is more likely to occur for challenges with a lot of narrative and that build on each other.
     - things where you are likely to have to "investigate" for perform some sort of forensics as part of a later challenge.
 ~~
+- We chose to not show your teammates challenges or your own challenges
+  - You can use `!bstat` to see your challenges.
+  - This helps prevent a teammate working on your challenges when they couldn't submit it anyway.
 ---
 ## How to play